xlandscape/xOffFieldSoilRisk/docs/index.md

 Welcome to the xOffFieldSoilRisk (xOSR) documentation.
 This documentation provides an **introduction** and will walk new users through **how to get started** with the xOffFieldSoilRisk landscape model, including explanations for **sample scenarios** and their use.

-## Publication (Open Access)
+## Publication

-An introduction to the topic is given in an open access publication in IEAM: [A spatiotemporally explicit modeling approach for more realistic exposure and risk assessment of off-field soil organisms](https://onlinelibrary.wiley.com/doi/10.1002/ieam.4798).
+An introduction to the topic is given in an **open access** publication in IEAM: [A spatiotemporally explicit modeling approach for more realistic exposure and risk assessment of off-field soil organisms](https://onlinelibrary.wiley.com/doi/10.1002/ieam.4798).
 The xOffFieldSoilRisk approach has been presented at different scientific conferences: (xxx include pdfs of the presentations.)

 ## Background (v0.1)